ItsHarper/nushell.github.io/commands/docs/polars_replace.md

 ## Flags

  -  `--strict, -s`: Require that all values must be replaced or throw an error (ignored if `old` or `new` are expressions).
- -  `--default, -d {any}`: Set values that were not replaced to this value.
+ -  `--default, -d <any>`: Set values that were not replaced to this value.
 If no default is specified, (default), an error is raised if any values were not replaced.
 Accepts expression input.
 Non-expression inputs are parsed as literals.
- -  `--return-dtype, -t {string}`: Data type of the resulting expression.
+ -  `--return-dtype, -t <string>`: Data type of the resulting expression.
 If set to `null` (default), the data type is determined automatically based on the other inputs.

 ## Parameters